woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/e2e-guidelines.md

 > [!IMPORTANT]
 > The Handlebars template filenames must be prefixed with the entity type.
 For posts, an example filename would be `post_with-filters.handlebars`, and for templates `template_archive-product_with-filters.handlebars`.
 Notice that the latter contains the slug of the template (`archive-product`) before the name (`with-filters`), separated with an underscore - it's necessary for the template to be properly loaded and created.

-When you have the template ready, we recommend creating a fixture that will be used to compile and create your template with given data, for example:
+When you have the template ready, we recommend creating a [test fixture](https://playwright.dev/docs/test-fixtures) that will be used to compile and create your template with given data, for example:

 ```ts
 // tests/product-collection.spec.ts